 Chapter 13 – An Ongoing Plan for Protection

-Call Our Topeka Bankruptcy Lawyer and Regain Control of Your Finances
+Contact Our Topeka Bankruptcy Lawyer to Regain Financial Control

 Where a Chapter 7 bankruptcy is not a good fit or not possible, Chapter 13 steps in.
 It is a more elaborate process.
 Rather than taking a financial snapshot and doing everything at once, Chapter 13 allows you to address certain debts through a plan.
 You remain within the protection of the bankruptcy court while you pay back creditors according to your plan.
 This can give you breathing room for up to five years.